-CNN says suspicious package caught before reaching Atlanta HQ
+FBI seizes package intended for CNN, says it matches others

 The case is expected to be moved to New York, where he will be prosecuted by the U.S. Attorney’s Office there, officials said.

-A public defender listed as Sayoc’s attorney of record in New York, Sarah Baumgartel, could not immediately be reached for comment.
+A public defender listed as Sayoc’s attorney of record in New York, Sarah Baumgartel, did not respond to requests for comment.

-Sayoc, a New York native, has been held without bond since his arrest in south Florida on Friday by federal agents following a four-day nationwide manhunt for the person who sent the homemade pipe bombs to Trump critics, who also included former Secretary of State and first lady Hillary Clinton, whom Trump defeated in the 2016 presidential race.
+Sayoc, a New York native, has been held without bond since his arrest in south Florida on Friday by federal agents following a four-day nationwide manhunt for the person who sent the homemade pipe bombs to Trump critics, who also included former Secretary of State and first lady Hillary Clinton, whom Trump defeated in the 2016 presidential race. [nL2N1X6095]

 Trump’s supporters have accused Democrats of unfairly suggesting the president was to blame for the bomb scares.
 Trump himself accused the press of using coverage of the investigation to score political points against him.